Trend study – distance learning

 Learning apps, video conferences, podcasts – this is how digital education works

-For almost 93 per cent of students, individual support is also important when pursuing online studies.
-However, the relationship between teacher and learner differs from that in face-to-face teaching: In e-learning, the teacher takes on more of a support role, reports Prof. Dr. André Hollstein, Head of Media Didactics & Innovation "In online studies, it is much more important than in traditional face-to-face teaching to meet the different learning needs of individual students through innovative digital offerings."
+For almost 93 per cent of students, individual support is also important when pursuing distance learning.
+However, the relationship between teacher and learner differs from that in face-to-face teaching: In e-learning, the teacher takes on more of a support role, reports Prof. Dr. André Hollstein, Head of Media Didactics & Innovation "In distance learning, it is much more important than in traditional face-to-face teaching to meet the different learning needs of individual students through innovative digital offerings."

 Further increase in student numbers expected

-Currently, around 190,000 students pursuing online studies are enrolled in Germany, a good 35 per cent more than two years ago.
-Thoma predicts a further increase in the number of students in online studies.
+Currently, around 190,000 students pursuing distance learning are enrolled in Germany, a good 35 per cent more than two years ago.
+Thoma predicts a further increase in the number of students in distance learning.
 "A digital degree is a perfect fit for today's lifestyles and the diverse demands that people have to and want to meet today," is her rationale.

 Increased prestige and financial rewards

-The study also shows that pursuing online studies is now seen as equally (or even more) valuable than traditional study formats.
+The study also shows that pursuing distance learning is now seen as equally (or even more) valuable than traditional study formats.
 Three quarters think that their employer sees it the same way.
 This is matched by the fact that 48 per cent were given more attractive tasks after graduation – and 55 per cent a higher salary.